hsnlab/escape/pox/ext/doc/source/service/sas_API.rst

 *sas_API.py* module
 ===================

+Implements the platform and POX dependent logic for the Service Adaptation Sublayer.

-:any:`InstantiateNFFGEvent` can send NF-FG to the lower layer
+:any:`InstantiateNFFGEvent` can send NF-FG to the lower layer.

-:any:`GetVirtResInfoEvent` can request virtual resource info from lower layer
+:any:`GetVirtResInfoEvent` can request virtual resource info from lower layer.

-:any:`ServiceRequestHandler` implement the specific RESTful API functionality thereby realizes the UNIFY's U - Sl API
+:any:`ServiceRequestHandler` implement the specific RESTful API functionality thereby realizes the UNIFY's U - Sl API.

-:any:`ServiceLayerAPI` represents the SAS layer and implement all related functionality
+:any:`ServiceLayerAPI` represents the SAS layer and implement all related functionality.

 Module contents
 ---------------